zinzloun/DLL-proxying/README.md

 ## Requirements
 - Python3 with pip
 - Pefile

+         pip3 install pefile
 - GCC compiler.
-I use MSYS2 MINGW32, in case you can follow [this tutorial](https://www.linkedin.com/pulse/installing-gcc-compiler-windows-run-c-program-gitbash-david-michael) to install it.
+I use MSYS2 MINGW32, in case you can follow [this tutorial](https://code.visualstudio.com/docs/cpp/config-mingw) to install it.

-      pip3 install pefile

 ## Lab scenario
 We must identify a DLL that is loaded by Filezilla.exe.
 There are many tools\techniques to accomplish the task, in my case I used Process Hacker: